ENGINE V22 — LIVE IN PRODUCTION

 Ingests Treasury yields (2Y, 10Y), Fed funds rate, DXY, VIX, S&P 500, gold, oil, Fear & Greed Index, CPI, and FX rates — refreshed continuously from FRED, Alpha Vantage, and exchange APIs.
 Geopolitical tone computed from thousands of global news sources via GDELT.
 Sanctions data cross-referenced from OFAC and EU consolidated lists.
 All compressed into a directional risk score.

-±8 confidence adjustment via combined risk score
+±8 Setup Score adjustment via combined risk score

 5CRYPTO EVENT CATALYSTS